vancluever/terraform-provider-acme/website/docs/r/registration.html.markdown

 ## Example

-The following creates an account off of a private key generated with the [`tls_private_key`][resource-tls-private-key] resource.
+The following creates an account using a private key generated with the [`tls_private_key`][resource-tls-private-key] resource.

 [resource-tls-private-key]: /docs/providers/tls/r/private_key.html